fpv-wtf/dji-moonlight-gui/README.md

 2. Press _Pair_.
 3. The PIN will be displayed in the console.
 This is what you'll need to enter in the host streaming software.

-   _GeForce Experience_: A popup will appear on your PC asking you to enter the pin.

-   _Sunshine_: Go to the [PIN tab](https://localhost:47990/pin) on the web UI and enter the pin.
+4. Go to the Sushine [PIN tab](https://localhost:47990/pin) on the web UI and enter the pin.

 ### Streaming